 - Cinnamon.
 The cinnamon is optional, but adds a very subtle and nice flavor.
 If you really love cinnamon, then I suggest you double the amount to get a stronger spiced flavor.
 You can also substitute for the same amount of pumpkin spice mix.

-- Non dairy milk.
-Try using chocolate cashew milk or strawberry almond milk, so delicious!
+- Plant-based milk.
+Any kind will work, but try using chocolate cashew milk or strawberry almond milk, so delicious!

 - Vanilla extract.
-Again, optional, but adds a hint of sweet and complex flavor.
+Optional, but adds an amazing flavor.

 Watch how to make them

-- I got better results when cooking the pancakes on a lower heat.
-So, warm up your pan first, then don't forget to turn it down to medium-low before cooking the pancakes.
+- I got better results when cooking the pancakes on lower heat.
+So, warm up your pan first, then turn it down to medium-low before cooking the pancakes.
 This will allow the pancakes to cook through before browning too much.

-Can I use a different type of flour?
-I do not recommend doing so.
-The recipe was tested with oat flour and the texture might vary if using a different type of flour.
+I do not recommend swapping the oat flour for any other kind of flour.
+The recipe was tested with oat flour and the texture might vary if using a different type.

-How can I personalize this recipe?
-You can add different type of spices to the batter, if desired.
-Also, after pouring the batter in the pan, you can add a few fresh blueberries or raspberries to the pancakes by gently pressing the fruit in the batter before flipping them.
+You can add different spices to the batter, such as pumpkin spice mix, nutmeg, cardamom, etc. Also, after pouring the batter in the pan, you can add a few fresh blueberries or raspberries to the pancakes by gently pressing the fruit in the batter before flipping them.
 Or even chocolate chips!

 - How to make overnights oats